TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/benchmarks/benchmark_smart_placement.md

 # Running benchmark application

 This particular application is used to show the effect of smart placement.
 To do this, we first remove `ENABLE_SMART_PLACEMENT_ANNOTATION` macro (which is in `annotations.S` file.) and compile it.
+To know how `annotations.S` has been generated then please refer to \ref SW_INSTRUMENT_SMART_PLACEMENT

 Flash this application using uart_uniflash.
 For this please go through \ref TOOLS_FLASH_UART_UNIFLASH